tezos-checker/checker/README.md

 ## Burrows

-Burrows are similar to CDPs in MakerDAO.
+Burrows are similar to Collateralized Debt Positions (CDPs) in MakerDAO.
 Each burrow is an independent smart contract, originated by the Checker contract.

 **Important: the creator of the burrow can set the delegation address associated with it.**